Am I eligible?

-Who can get the free or low-cost insurance plans that will be available through these marketplaces?
+Who can get the free or low-cost insurance plans available in the marketplace?

 Low-income parents, children, pregnant women, seniors and people with disabilities are eligible for Medicaid coverage in every state.
 But what it means to be low-income is different from state to state.
-In some states, like New York, a single person who earns up to $15,280 a year qualifies for Medicaid.
-A family of four that earns up to $32,500 a year qualifies.
-In other states, however, the amount will be lower.
-(Why is the Medicaid ceiling higher in some states than in others?)
+In some states, like New York, that have expanded their Medicaid programs, a single person who earns up to $16,3955 a year qualifies for Medicaid.
+A family of four that earns up to $33,534 a year qualifies.
+However, in states that have refused to accept federal dollars to expand their Medicaid programs, the qualifying income level may be lower.

 What if you earn too much to qualify for free or low-cost Medicaid in your state?
 Can you still get financial help to afford health insurance?

 Yes!
 People who earn too much to qualify for Medicaid in their states can apply for financial assistance to help pay the cost of private health plans that will be sold through the state marketplaces.
 The amount you can earn and still qualify will depend on your family size.
 See this chart to find out if you might qualify.
 (NOTE: Please see the updated 2015 Federal Poverty Guidelines, and check your eligibility for saving on health coverage here.)

 This financial aid will be given out using a sliding scale.
 The lower your income, the more financial assistance you will get.

 Can I get help figuring out which health plan is right for me and how to enroll?